 All applications will be reviewed by our funding panel, consisting of external expert partners from academia, charities and industry.
 Read about our funding panel members here.

 The next deadlines for applications are:

 Completed application forms will be reviewed by the allocation panel and successful applications will be matched with an Innovation Hub, with an aim of the proposal being reviewed and developed for full application submission.

 The funding panel reviews full applications and makes funding decisions twice a year, in June and December.
-The closing date for completed, full applications will be in March and August.
+The closing date for completed, full applications will be in March and August each year.